Skip To Main Content

 The initial scope of the capital project was determined through the Building Condition Survey (BCS) which is mandated by the State of New York for all school districts every five years.
 The BCS identified significant areas of need across the campuses.
 The Gibson Road Campus, with buildings constructed in 1971, has the greatest need.
 The most recent capital project on this campus was completed in 1988, 34 years ago.
 The Arden Hill Campus (the former Arden Hill Hospital) requires significant work to be fully renovated into educational space.

 By going forward with this comprehensive project, including all of the critical renovations and improvements, this initiative seeks to take advantage of an economy of scale.
-This will eliminate the need for the BOCES to bring smaller scaled projects to our community every few years.
+This will eliminate the need to bring smaller scaled projects to our community every few years.
 The construction and renovation would start in 2024.

 Project details

-The Career and Technical Education Center (CTEC) would be updated at a cost of $67M.
+The Career and Technical Education Center (CTEC) would be updated at a cost of $67 million.
 Renovations would include:

 • Replacement of original roof (1971)